This post may contain affiliate links. You can read my full disclosure here.

 Sometimes I wonder how many people make New Year’s resolutions for things they don’t really want.

 For example, someone makes a resolution to quit smoking cigarettes.
 However, he or she still enjoys it and doesn’t really want to quit.
-They only made the resolution to quit because they feel it’s the right thing to do or because someone guilted them into it.
+They only made the resolution to quit because they felt it’s the right thing to do or because someone guilted them into it.
 And if that really is the case, that person will probably not actually quit.

 Only when you really want something will you make the sacrifices it takes to make it happen.